icinganalysis/icinganalysis.github.io/content/The Icing Problem.md

 Date: 2024-10-14 14:00
 Category: NACA
 status: draft
-tags: icing, flight test, tunnel test, ice protection
+tags: icing, flight test, tunnel test, ice protection, icing conference

 ### _"Aircraft are now capable of flying in icing clouds without difficulty, however, because research by the NACA and others has provided the engineering basis for icing protection systems"_